beyzaacesur/tiktok-chronotypes-analysis/README.md

 ## Findings
-*(This section will be completed after real usage data parsing )*

 Preliminary expected results:
-- TikTok usage is **not evenly distributed** throughout the day.
-- Usage likely peaks during late evening or night hours.
+- TikTok usage likely peaks during the late evening or night hours, suggesting a night owl chronotype pattern.
+- Usage on weekdays may increase after academic or daily obligations, indicating stress relief or decompression behavior.
-- Weekend usage patterns may shift earlier or last longer due to flexible schedules.
+- On weekends, usage may start earlier in the day and last longer that reflects schedule flexibility.
-- Repeated usage windows across days may indicate habit based scrolling cycles rather than intentional use.
+- The heatmap may reveal recurring daily usage windows (example: 22:00–01:00), which would indicate habit loops rather than spontaneous usage.
+- If strong evening usage patterns are confirmed, this would align with literature showing delayed melatonin rhythm, social jetlag effects, and emotional regulation patterns commonly seen in evening chronotypes.

 ## Limitations and Future Work